UPDATED: Mar 26, 2020

 The Small Business Administration (SBA) is not a lender.
 They work with banks and other lenders to provide government-backed small business loans to small business owners.
 This helps reduce risk for banks issuing out the loans and helps more people kick off their business venture.

 The problem is, the risk is still there, just not entirely with the bank anymore.
 The government holds that risk.
-Not good considering that 20% of small businesses fail in their first year (and the stats get worse over time).
+Not good considering that 20 percent of small businesses fail in their first year (and the stats get worse over time).

 So, in return for funding your business, you may be asked to purchase a life insurance policy with a collateral assignment, making the lender the primary beneficiary on that policy.